goosee007/CyberSecurity-XpreTech/README.md

 ![ELK_NSG](https://github.com/goosee007/CyberSecurity-XpreTech/blob/main/Images/ELK_NSG%20Rules.PNG "ELK NSG")

 Machines within the network can only be accessed by Jump Box via ansible container using its private IP address 10.0.0.4.
-Access to the DVWA web site is through the Load Balancers by public IP address 13.64.143.93.
+<br>Access to the DVWA web site is through the Load Balancers by navigating to the public IP address 13.64.143.93.
-Access to the Kibana web site is through the resource group firewall public IP address 13.90.43.141 on port 5601.
+<br>Access to the Kibana web site is through the resource group firewall and navigate to the public IP address 13.90.43.141 on port 5601.

 A summary of the access policies in place can be found in the table below.